How to build Skia

 Android

-To build Skia for Android you need an Android NDK.
+To build Skia for Android you need a recent version of Java and a recent Android NDK.

 If you do not have an NDK and have access to CIPD, you can use one of these commands to fetch the NDK our bots use: